-Individual must meet Core customer eligibility criteria: AND 2.
-Individual has a severe and persistent mental illness that seriously interferes with their ability to live in the community and: a. transitioning or recently discharged (i.e., within past 6 months) from a psychiatric inpatient setting; or b. frequently admitted to a psychiatric inpatient facility (i.e. 3 or more times within past 12 months) or crisis stabilization unit for psychiatric stabilization and/or treatment; or c. chronically homeless (i.e. continuously homeless for a year or more, or 4 episodes of homelessness within past 3 years); or d. recently released from jail or prison (i.e. within past 6 months); or e. frequently seen in the emergency room (i.e. 3 or more times within past 12 months) for behavioral health needs; or f. transitioning or have been recently discharged from Assertive Community Treatment services; AND 3.
-Individual has significant functional impairments that interfere with integration in the community and needs assistance in two (2) or more of the following areas which, despite support from a care giver or behavioral health staff (i.e.CM, AD Support Services) continues to be an area that the individual cannot complete.
-Needs significant assistance to: a. navigate and self manage necessary services; b. maintain personal hygiene; c. meet nutritional needs; Admission d. care for personal business affairs; Criteria e. obtain or maintain medical, legal, and housing services; f. recognize and avoid common dangers or hazards to self and possessions; g. perform daily living tasks ; h. obtain or maintain employment at a self-sustaining level or consistently perform homemaker roles (e.g., household meal preparation, washing clothes, budgeting, or childcare tasks and responsibilities); i. maintain a safe living situation (e.g. evicted from housing, or recent loss of housing, or imminent risk of loss of housing);AND 4.
-Individual is engaged in their Recovery Plan but needs assistance with one (1) or more of the following areas as an indicator of demonstrated ownership and engagement with his/her own illness self management: a. taking prescribed medications, or b. following a crisis plan, or c. maintaining community integration, or d. keeping appointments with needed services which have resulted in the exhibition of specific behaviors that have led to two or more of the following within the past 18 months: i. hospitalization, ii. incarceration, iii. homelessness, or use of other crisis services (i.e. CSU, ER, etc.) 1.
-Individual continues to have a documented need for an ICM intervention at least four (4) times monthly Continuing AND Stay Criteria 2.
+b. maintain personal hygiene; c. meet nutritional needs; d. care for personal business affairs; e. obtain or maintain medical, legal, and housing services; f. recognize and avoid common dangers or hazards to self and possessions; g. perform daily living tasks; h. obtain or maintain employment at a self-sustaining level or consistently perform homemaker roles (e.g., household meal preparation, washing clothes, budgeting, or childcare tasks and responsibilities); i. maintain a safe living situation (e.g. evicted from housing, or recent loss of housing, or imminent risk of loss of housing);AND 4.
+Individual is engaged in their Recovery Plan but needs assistance with one (1) or more of the following areas as an indicator of demonstrated ownership and engagement with his/her own illness self-management: a. taking prescribed medications, or b. following a crisis plan, or c. maintaining community integration, or d. keeping appointments with needed services which have resulted in the exhibition of specific behaviors that have led to two or more of the following within the past 18 months: i. hospitalization, ii. incarceration, iii. homelessness, or use of other crisis services (i.e. CSU, ER, etc.) Individual continues to have a documented need for an ICM intervention at least four (4) times monthly AND Continuing Stay Criteria 2.
 Individual continues to demonstrate significant functional impairment as demonstrated by the need for assistance in 2 or more of the following areas which, despite support from a caregiver or behavioral health staff continues to be an area that the individual cannot complete.
-Needs significant asspite support from a sar ogiver of a sonational fronting sonation to be an area that the maintain outlinet complete.
-Notae significant assistance to:

-- Access, navigate and/or manage multiple necessary community services - Maintain personal hygiene - Meet nutritional needs - Care for personal business affairs - · Obtain or maintain medical, legal, and housing services - Recognize and avoid common dangers or hazards to self and possessions - Perform daily living tasks except with significant support or assistance from others such as friends, family, or other relatives - Obtain or maintain employment at a self-sustaining level or inability to consistently carry out homemaker roles (e.g. household meal preparation, washing clothes, budgeting, or childcare tasks and responsibilities) - Maintain a safe living situation (e.g. evicted from housing, or recent loss of housing, or imminent risk of loss of housing) - Keep appointments with needed services including mental health appointments - Take medications as prescribed - Budgeting money (including prioritizing expenses) to ensure necessary living expenses are maintained
+Needs significant assistance to: Access, navigate and/or manage multiple necessary community services Maintain personal hygiene Meet nutritional needs Care for personal business affairs Obtain or maintain medical, legal, and housing services Recognize and avoid common dangers or hazards to self and possessions Perform daily living tasks except with significant support or assistance from others such as friends, family, or other relatives Obtain or maintain employment at a self-sustaining level or inability to consistently carry out homemaker roles (e.g. household meal preparation, washing clothes, budgeting, or childcare tasks and responsibilities) Maintain a safe living situation (e.g. evicted from housing, or recent loss of housing, or imminent risk of loss of housing) Keep appointments with needde services including mental health appointments Take medications as prescribed Budgeting money (including prioritizing expenses) to ensure necessary living expenses are maintained AND 3.
+One of the following: Continued difficulty participating in traditional clinic-based services or a community setting at a less intensive level of service/supports; Substandard housing, homeless, or at imminent risk of becoming homeless due to functional impairments associated with behavioral health issues